-I first must give credit to Lisa Alzo who has really helped open my eyes and showed me how to truly discover my ancestors.
+I first must give credit to Lisa Alzo who has helped open my eyes and showed me how to truly discover my ancestors.

-It shows you how to begin your writing project, gives you writing exercises, shows you useful apps, and includes many tips, tools and tricks that you can use.
+It shows you how to begin your writing project, gives you writing exercises, shows you use apps, and includes many tips, tools, and tricks that you can use.

 Who are you writing for?

-Before I do begin to help you learn how to write a family history book let me ask you one simple question.
+Before I do begin to help you learn how to write a family history book, let me ask you one simple question.

-Are you writing just for yourself, close family, extended family or maybe friends?
-Maybe even a combination of these.
+Are you writing just for yourself, close family, extended family, or maybe friends?

-Have you thought that maybe your book will be of interest to local history groups or genealogy societies in your area who can learn from your book
+Have you thought that maybe your book will be of interest to local history groups or genealogy societies in your area who can learn from your book?

-It will help tell you what kind of book that you will write, how much of your family tree you will cover and how much detail that you will go into.
+It will help tell you what kind of book that you will write, how much of your family tree you will cover, and how much detail that you will go into.

 Is there a theme to your book?

 You can draw your reader into the story of your ancestors and guide them on a journey as they discover what happened during their life.

-Topics discuss in this post:
+Discussed in this post:

-- The timeline of your ancestors!
+- The Timeline of Your Ancestors

-- Family History guidebooks that I recommend!
+- Family History Guidebooks That I Recommend

-Bring Out The Story Of Your Ancestors!
+Bring Out The Story of Your Ancestors!

 You will discover who they were, where they came from, who they married, what work they did, and so on.

-Along your family history journey you will have unearthed ‘new‘ branches and people.
+Along your family history journey, you will have unearthed ‘new‘ branches and people.
 It will also mean that you have created many boring lists of facts about them.

 When it comes to writing a family history book you do not want to bore your readers by including endless charts, reports, and lists.